-This will allow you to go back to any given point that you encountered a problem on your website and course correct.
+This will allow you to go back to any given point where you encountered a problem on your website.
 That’s a very handy asset to have especially if you are doing things the manual way with your live and staging environments.
-This tool can keep you from having to scrap your entire staging site, and allow you to roll back to a previous version of an altered file, when it was actually functioning as it should.
+This tool can keep you from having to scrap your entire staging site, and allow you to roll back to a previous version of an altered file when it was functioning as it should.

 Using Git For Testing

-Git can also be useful if you are working in a team environment where there is more than one developer working on a site.
-If you are a developer who frequently has to make changes to a site that another person has worked on, Git can literally save your sanity and make it so much easier to figure out who did what and when.
+Git can also be useful if you are working in a team environment where more than one developer is working on a site.
+If you are a developer who frequently has to make changes to a site that another person has worked on, Git can save your sanity and make it so much easier to figure out who did what and when.